strangerstudios/pmpro-proration/readme.txt

 When a member chooses to downgrade, the initial payment is $0 and the downgrade is delayed until the next payment date.
 The member's current payment date is maintained.

-Downgrades are defined as having an initial payment less than the current level, but can be altered via filters.
-It assumes that the level's initial payment is equal to billing amount.
+Downgrades are defined as having an average subscription cost per day less than the current level, but can be altered via filters.

-A limitation of this code is that if a member upgrades twice within one pay period, only the last payment will be considered with the prorating.
+For sites that are not yet upgraded to PMPro v3.0, a limitation of this code is that if a member upgrades twice within one pay period, only the last payment will be considered with the prorating.
 This could be handled by summing the total of all orders within the pay period, but this could cause conflicts on sites that have multiple unrelated orders (pmpro-addon-packages or similar customizations) and payments on edge dates might be accidentally included or not included in the sum.
+For sites that are using PMPro v3.0+, prorated amounts are calculated based on the user's active subscriptions.

 == Installation ==